 - How to do a business name search: There are different ways to go about searching for your business name.
 You can start with a casual internet search.
 This will eliminate the obvious businesses that are already operating.
 Once you’ve done an online search, graduate to official name search tools that checks your names against the government data.

 You can pay for each search via the government site directly, or use Ownr’s platform which lets yousearch up to 30 names for free before registering your business.
 You’ll know in real time whether or not the name you’ve proposed is available.

 2. Register your business

-Now that you’re happy with a unique name for your business, it’s time to officially register your sole proprietorship or partnership.
+Now that you’re happy with a unique name for your business, it’s time to officially register your sole proprietorship or partnership through ServiceOntario.
 Here’s what you’ll need to prepare in advance:

-- Your name and address — Legal documents will be mailed to you.
+- Your name and business mailing or office address — Legal documents will be mailed to you.
 There must be a name and valid physical address to where these documents can be sent.

-- A valid email address — If you provide an email address, you’ll receive a Master Business Licence within two business days after registering.
+- A valid email address — If you provide an email address, you’ll receive the Business Name Registration for a Sole Proprietorship within two business days after registering.
 This is your proof of business registration in Ontario under the Business Name Act.

 - A description of what your business will be doing — You need to summarize the function of your business.
 You don’t have to go into great detail.
 Just a one-line, general description.
 So if your business is a bakery, something simple like “selling baked goods” works well.